ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

     Go to the `bottom of this page`_ to download the ZIP file for the PyAnsys cantilever example.

-Running pyAnsys on HPS
+Running PyAnsys on HPS
 ======================

-This example shows how to run pyAnsys scripts on HPS.
+This example shows how to run PyAnsys scripts on HPS.

-The application simulates a parametrized cantilever by chaining several pyAnsys packages:
+The application simulates a parametrized cantilever by chaining several PyAnsys packages:

-1. Use `pyAnsys Geometry <https://geometry.docs.pyansys.com/>`__ to draw a cantilever design
+1. Use `PyAnsys Geometry <https://geometry.docs.pyansys.com/>`__ to draw a cantilever design
-2. Use `pyPrimeMesh <https://prime.docs.pyansys.com/>`__ to apply a swept mesh to the cantilever design
+2. Use `PyPrimeMesh <https://prime.docs.pyansys.com/>`__ to apply a swept mesh to the cantilever design
-3. Use `pyMAPDL <https://mapdl.docs.pyansys.com/>`__ to calculate
+3. Use `PyMAPDL <https://mapdl.docs.pyansys.com/>`__ to calculate
    eigenfrequencies of the cantilever, then display them as output parameters